Authority: Executive Vice Chancellor and Provost

 7.1 Promotion to Professor, tenure track, is reserved for faculty members who, in addition to continually meeting the expectations described in the general standards, have clearly demonstrated that their research is widely perceived among authorities in their field(s) of scholarship as high quality, and thus has achieved national and/or international recognition for its value and impact.
 The candidate’s impact in their field should be clear and compelling.

-7.2 Professors, tenure track, are expected to provide substantive contributions to the departmental operations and program development, to present evidence of high-quality teaching and mentoring, to provide leadership in the mentoring and development of non-tenured faculty and to accomplish exemplary service in national and/or international professional organizations and groups external to the department.
+7.2 Professors, tenure track, are expected to provide substantive contributions to the departmental operations and program development, to present evidence of high-quality teaching and mentoring, to provide leadership in the mentoring and development of professional faculty and to accomplish exemplary service in national and/or international professional organizations and groups external to the department.

 7.3 To be successful, candidates for promotion to the rank of Professor, tenure track, must provide evidence of accomplishments in their assigned responsibilities.

-7.4 Promotion to Professor, non-tenure track, is reserved for faculty members who, in addition to continually meeting the expectations described in the general standards, have clearly demonstrated that their evidence of accomplishments in their assigned responsibilities is widely perceived among authorities in their field(s) as highly qualified, and thus has achieved national and/or international recognition as valuable.
+7.4 Promotion to Professor, professional track, is reserved for faculty members who, in addition to continually meeting the expectations described in the general standards, have clearly demonstrated that their evidence of accomplishments in their assigned responsibilities is widely perceived among authorities in their field(s) as highly qualified, and thus has achieved national and/or international recognition as valuable.
 The candidate’s impact in their field should be clear and compelling.

-7.5 Professors, non-tenure track, are expected to provide substantive contributions to the departmental operations and program development, to present evidence of high-quality teaching and mentoring, to provide leadership in the mentoring and development of junior faculty and to accomplish exemplary service in national and/or international professional organizations and groups external to the department.
+7.5 Professors, professional track, are expected to provide substantive contributions to the departmental operations and program development, to present evidence of high-quality teaching and mentoring, to provide leadership in the mentoring and development of junior faculty and to accomplish exemplary service in national and/or international professional organizations and groups external to the department.

 8.1 Every year, during the annual performance evaluations, the department head will solicit input from members of the DVF to provide feedback to Assistant professors on progress toward promotion (and tenure when applicable).
 Participation in this process is voluntary for the assistant professors.
 For those who choose to receive feedback from members of the DVF, this feedback becomes part of their personnel files.